26 Jan Trends Suggest Plant-Based Eating on the Rise

 Susan Schwaillie, executive director of the NPD group, told Forbes that 86% of people who had tried items such as Burger King’s Impossible Burger or Del Taco items made with Beyond Meat did not consider themselves vegan or vegetarian.

-Matthews also called on the media to provide a spotlight for veganism.
+Matthews also called on the media to provide a spotlight on veganism.

 “Media coverage, both in the vegetarian/vegan media and more mainstream media outlets, is instrumental to the visibility of Veganuary and veganism as a whole,” she said.
 “A sense of community is more important now than ever, with so many of us feeling isolated.
 Media and social media outlets covering Veganuary reinforces the fact that this is a global movement.”